 “Most simply stated, holistic nutrition is healing with whole foods,” says Kristin Wartman, a certified holistic nutrition educator. (sorry, Twinkies and potato chips don’t count!)
 But it’s more than just that—the concept has expanded to include a new way of life, bridging “ancient wisdom with modern knowledge,” and recognizing the spiritual, mental, and physical components of health.
-The National Association of Nutrition Professionals sums it up: "One's health is an expression of the complex interplay between the physical and chemical, mental and emotional, as well as spiritual and environmental aspects of one's life and being.

 It’s time to see how a few small changes can make a big impact on your overall health.

 A Food Plan Tailored to You